|

 Dexter beef, properly finished, is a superb eating experience - finely grained, good intramuscular marbling (choice and choice +), tender, and excellent flavor.
 Excellent beef in a manageable portion size.

 Dexter beef finishes well in either traditional grain-fed or grass-fed production models.
 Homozygous normal animals will finish at 18 to 24 months, grass-fed upper end of range.
-Typical hanging carcass weight is in a range from 430 to 490 pounds and upper 50s to 60 percent dress out.
+Typical hanging carcass weight at SMD is in a range from 430 to 500 pounds and upper 50s to lower 60s percent dress out.